geocentricllc/dockerfiles/node-red/README.md

 # Node-Red
 A CentOS/Node-Red derivative that enables HTTPS using a self-signed certificate pair that is generated on container startup.
-Also, enables user/password setup via command line env  params.

 Example usage:

-     sudo docker run --env username=<username> --env password=<password> -dp 1880:1880 geocentric/node-red-secure
+     sudo docker run -dp 1880:1880 geocentric/node-red-secure

 Then point your brower to it: